Cube house: Rotterdam

-The houses in Rotterdam are located on Overblaak Street, right above the Blaak metro station.
+The houses in Rotterdam, the country's second largest city, are located on Overblaak Street, right above the Blaak metro station.
 The 1977 original plan showed 55 houses, but not all of them were built.
 There are 38 small cubes and two so called 'super-cubes', all attached to each other.

 As residents are disturbed so often by curious passers-by, one owner decided to open a "show cube", which is furnished as a normal house, and is making a living out of offering tours to visitors.